PegasusHT/Baytree/README.md

-**Intro**
+###Intro
 <p>
 An application for managing mentor/mentee relationships at the Baytree Centre in London.
 There are 3 components to the application.
 The
-<b>user-frontend</b> is seen by the mentor when they want to upload information regarding mentoring sessions or access resources.
-The <b>admin-frontend</b> allows an administrator at Baytree to manage accounts, access statistics, etc. The backend is used to receive and process API requests from the frontends as well as manage the database.
+<b>user-frontend</b> is seen by the mentor when they want to upload information
+regarding mentoring sessions or access resources.
+The <b>admin-frontend</b> allows an administrator at Baytree to manage accounts, access statistics, etc.
+The backend is used to receive and process API requests from the frontends as well as manage the database.
+The client is using the Views application, an application to manage the employees.
+Therefore, we use some data from the Views database also by sending API requests.
+The frontend is implemented with React TypeScript and the backend is implemented with Java Spring boot.
 </p>

+###My accomplishments
+The project was built by eight people.
+Below is the list of my features.
+1. <b>Designed the user-frontend:</b> I designed a prototype for a user-frontend website and successfully implemented it with HTML, CSS, and React.
+The website is responsive and has nice-looking layouts for laptop and mobile screen sizes.
+2. <b>Developed mentor feature:</b> It's a feature in the admin-frontend.
+The application will get the mentor data from the Views database, and display a list of unregistered mentors in our database.
+   The admin can select a mentor, set the password, and create that user in our database.
+3. <b>Created backend for goals feature:</b>
+   I developed the models, endpoints for the goals feature.
+We can send API requests to create, get all goals or specific goal data, or delete a goal.
+   I also created some test functions to test the goal backend to make sure it works fine.

+### Requirements to run application
 **User-Frontend**
 <p>
 Make sure you have Node Package Manager installed before attempting to run the user-frontend.
 To start the user-frontend, change directory to user-frontend in your terminal.
 Then enter npm install in terminal.
 Then enter npm start.
 The application should start in a browser.